openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   An entity that requests, checks and extracts the claims from Verifiable Presentations.

 Issuer-Holder-Verifier Model
-  An ecosystem where issuance of a Verifiable Credential to the Holder happens  independently from it being presented as a Verifiable Presentation to the Verifier.
-Issued Credential can (but not necessarily) be used multiple times.
+  A model for claims sharing where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as Verifiable Presentation to the Verifiers.
+Issued Verifiable Credential can (but not necessarily must) be used multiple times.

 Cryptographic Holder Binding
   Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
 Mechanism might depend on the Crednetial Format.
 For example, in `jwt_vc_json` Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.
 Claim-based or biometrics-based holder binding is also possible.